mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 Assistant:
 ```

 and hit generate.
-In many cases you will see the text completion produces an output for the Assistant, but carries on the conversation for Alice as well.
+In many cases, the text completion produces an output for the Assistant, but carries on the conversation for Alice as well.
 This is the same principle as before, essentially, producing what a chat transcript could look like between these two characters.

 Now add a **Stop sequence** to the parameters in the completion interface.
 Add `Alice:` then repeat the above exercise.
 After each response it will stop instead of producing the next `Alice:`.
-You can carry on the conversation by having Alice ask another question, and then end each new input with `Assistant:`, to carry on the conversation.
+Carry on the conversation by having Alice ask another question, and then end each new input with `Assistant:`, to let the assistant fill its part in.

 ```
 Alice: Is everything alright with my account?